declansx/sx-bet-basics/README.md

 # SX Bet API Basics

-A collection of Node.js scripts for interacting with the SX Bet API.
-This project demonstrates how to fetch data and interact with various API endpoints for sports betting.
+A collection of standalone javascript modules for SX Bet API calls.
+This project demonstrates how to fetch data and interact with various API endpoints.

 ## Modules